awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 Learn to use the srcset attribute and the picture element to choose images of the right size for your application for every viewing context.

 ## 10. Accessibility Overview
-Explore the diversity of different users experience with web sites and applications.
+Explore the diversity of different users experience with websites and applications.
 Learn about using screen readers practically and recognize the challenge of building web experiences for all users.

 ## 11. Focus
 Manage focus - the location on a page that receives input from the keyboard.
 Discover how some users navigate website entirely with the keyboard, and how to optimize their experience.